theodorhusefest/ADA-2019-project1-sovellettu-tiedon-analysoint/README.md

 - Are we producing more food per person?
 - Has the porportions of meat vs. crops changed in our diet?
-- Can we see diffrences between each continent?
+- Can we see differences between each continent?

 &nbsp;